CJ-ONYERO99/designr/README.md

 ## License

 This project is for personal use and learning.
 (Include a proper license if I decide to open-source it.)

----

-Feel free to reach out if you have any suggestions or improvements.
-Enjoy exploring Designr!

----